 Stephen made contact with Irvin Shapiro, who was appreciative that Stephen respected the picture as an excellent piece of filmmaking, not just schlock horror.
 Irvin wanted £65,000 for complete UK cinema & video rights, and Stephen went back to Nik suggesting that they buy it.
 Nik saw the film himself and was duly horrified, but realised the potential and they agreed to buy the British rights, the films first sale.

 Both Christopher Fowler and Graham Humphreys worked on the marketing for The Evil Dead & Evil Dead II.
-Graham was 20 years old when he first got involved with Palace, and his first major commission.
-He took his portfolio along to show Stephen without knowing that they had already acquired The Evil Dead, really just looking for any work they had.
-Stephen wasn't there but he left his portfolio, and a couple of Graham's horror pieces caught his eye.
-Stephen called Graham and arranged for him to come down to the Scala cinema and view the film, which was a brand new uncut print.
+Graham was 20 years old when he first got involved with Palace, and this was his first major paid commission.
+He took his portfolio to show Stephen, without knowing that they had already acquired The Evil Dead, really just looking for any work they had.
+Stephen wasn't there but he left his portfolio.
+Some of Graham's horror pieces caught their eye, and Stephen called Graham and arranged for him to come down to the Scala cinema and view the film, which was a brand new uncut print.
 He saw it in the middle of the day, with one other person in the audience, who left after about 15 minutes.